 Common disorders seen in our practice include varicose veins, spider veins, acute venous thrombosis, chronic venous obstruction, venous compression syndromes, pelvic congestion syndrome, venous malformations and venous ulcers.
 Treatments offered include endovenous ablation, phlebectomy, sclerotherapy, thrombolysis, venous stenting, and embolization, and ulcer care.

-At Stony Brook University Hospital, fellows will gain inpatient clinical exposure to acute venous disease by being part of the venous thromboembolism (VTE) service which is run by the associate program director, Angela A. Kokkosis, MD, assistant professor of surgery.
+At Stony Brook University Hospital, fellows will gain inpatient clinical exposure to acute venous disease by being part of the venous thromboembolism (VTE) service which is run by the associate program director, Angela A. Kokkosis, MD, Associate Professor of surgery.

 Both the Center for Vein Care and Vascular Lab are fully accredited by the Intersocietal Accreditation Commission.